How Our Feelings About Our Birthdays Might Keep Us Stuck

-One of the most common things I see in my 1:1 work with people is a complicated relationship with their own birthdays.
+One of the most common things I see in my 1:1 work with people is a complicated relationship with their own birthdays and negative feelings about them.

 (I'm looking at you, Highly Sensitive Persons, Empaths, and Enneagram 1s, 2s, 4s, and 9s!)